This page provides useful information and guidance for Group Leaders and Treasurers.

 Members will receive automated email notifications 30 days before the next instalment date (except the initial 1 April date) to remind them that the next payment will be deducted from their nominated card.

-Can I opt into a payment plan if my payable amount is less than $100?
+From 2022, can I opt into a payment plan if my payable amount is less than $100?
 For example, if I have credits for two Active Kids vouchers on my record?

 No. Any member whose payable amount is less than $100 will be prompted to pay the entire amount upfront via credit card or debit card.